CDS-Macau/CDS-Macau.github.io/content/authors/Xiaosong Chen/_index.md

 superuser: false
 ---

-Xiaosong Chen is currently pursuing his PhD at the University of Macau, specializing in the design and analysis of online algorithms.
-His research focuses primarily on online learning with bandit problems, with a strong interest in its applications to cloud-edge systems.
-Occasionally distracted by the allure of KFC's Crazy Thursday.
+Xiaosong Chen is currently pursuing his PhD at the University of Macau, focusing on the design and analysis of online algorithm, with a strong interest in its applications to cloud-edge systems.
+Occasionally swayed by the allure of KFC's Crazy Thursday.